Program-Anonymity/Traces/README.md

 # Traces

 ## Introduction
-This is the publicly available industry-based dataset of the concurrent iterative graph processing for research.
+This is a publicly available industry-based dataset of the concurrent iterative graph processing for research.

 Specifically, Traces feature more plan diversity, based on the range of large & small query plans that are realistic to the query patterns seen in large scaled companies.
 All Traces query plans are based on real Presto queries executed & profiled over Grab's datalake.